-- 3.10 The draft Open Space Strategy sets out standards for accessibility to publicly usable open space and for the quality of those spaces.
+- 3.12 The draft Open Space Strategy sets out standards for accessibility to publicly usable open space and for the quality of those spaces.
 The Accessibility Standard states that "all homes (including purpose-built student accommodation), outwith the City Centre, should be within a 400m actual walking distance of a good quality, publicly usable open space of 0.3 ha or more".
-The draft OSS refers to spaces that will be used to meet the Accessibility Standard as "Community Spaces".
-The Quality Standard seeks to ensure that these spaces are publicly usable, of a reasonable size and of good quality, including providing for a variety of functions, including children's play, informal sport/recreation and relaxation. - 3.11 A Quality Assessment of the City's most publicly usable open spaces was undertaken between 2012 and 2014.
+The draft OSS refers to spaces that will be used to meet the Accessibility Standard as "Community Spaces.
+The Quality Standard seeks to ensure that these spaces are publicly usable, of a reasonable size and of good quality, including providing for a variety of functions, including children's play, informal sport/recreation and relaxation. - 3.13 A Quality Assessment of the City's most publicly usable open spaces was undertaken between 2012 and 2014.
 The spaces surveyed included amenity open spaces over 0.3 ha in size and public parks and gardens.
-The Quality Assessment was an initial assessment of the quality of those spaces, relative to one another, and does not reflect whether they would meet the quality standard.
+The Quality Assessment was an initial assessment of the quality of those spaces, relative to one another, and does not reflect whether they would meet the quality standard or not.
 Nevertheless, it is valuable in helping understand the relative quality of usable open space across Glasgow and its distribution.
-It should, however, be noted that some of the spaces were surveyed as much as 6 years ago and the passage of time may have seen an improvement, or deterioration, in their quality. - 3.12 Map 2/Annex 1 shows the amenity open spaces over 0.3ha in size and their relative quality.
-It also shows how accessible they are from the surrounding communities, by using a network analyst tool to mark out those areas within a 400m, using footpaths and other pedestrian routes, of a point of entry to the space.
-There are relatively few amenity open spaces of the appropriate size in Newlands, but most are of a relatively good quality.
-However, some of the spaces appear to be of a shape and slope that may affect their ability to meet the quality standard.
-This will be considered further through the Stage 2 LCA process.
+It should, however, be noted that some of the spaces were surveyed as much as 6 years ago and the passage of time may have seen an improvement, or deterioration, in their quality. - 3.14 Map 2/Annex 1 shows the amenity open spaces over 0.3ha in size and their relative quality.
+It also shows how accessible they are from the surrounding communities, by using a network analyst tool to mark out those areas within a 400m walk, using footpaths and other pedestrian routes, of a point of entry to the space.